studiomoniker/houndstooth/Readme.md

 ## Editor Initialisation

-`pallette` argument differs from other editors, needs to be a 2 item array:
+`palette` argument differs from other editors, needs to be a 2 item array:
 The first item is the background color as an 8bit rgb array The second item is the url of the houdstooth image to use, e.g.